therealnoof/findthesheep/README.md

 carePackage simulates a C2 server/application that calls home periodically and delivers some tasty nuggets.

-purePWNage is a Ransomware simulation script.
+purePwnage is a Ransomware simulation script.
 It will create a company secret file and then encrypt it.
 The key is then "hidden" and a ransom note is left for the student.